Union High School (Black River Falls, Wisconsin)

 The Union High School building is located in Black River Falls, Wisconsin.

 History

 The building was used as a high school until 1897.
-Since then, it was used as an elementary school and currently for elderly housing.
+Since then, it was used as an elementary school and currently for housing for elderly people.
 It was listed on the National Register of Historic Places in 1978 and on the State Register of Historic Places in 1989.